Chuck Grassley: Energy and environment

-In 2017, regarding the Paris Agreement, Grassley stated that "unequal terms put the U.S. economy at a significant disadvantage while letting large economies like China’s and India’s off the hook."
-Grassley also stated that he didn't like that the agreement was never voted upon by the Senate.
+In 2017, of the Paris Agreement, Grassley said, "unequal terms put the U.S. economy at a significant disadvantage while letting large economies like China’s and India’s off the hook".
+He also said he didn't like that the Senate had not voted on the agreement.

 Estate taxes

 Grassley is in favor of repealing the estate tax, which is a tax on inherited assets above $5.5 million for individuals and $11 million for couples.
 He has argued that the estate tax is potentially ruinous for farmers and small business owners.
 According to the Des Moines Register, Grassley's argument does not "match the reality found in federal tax data – particularly for Iowa.
 The estate tax applies to around 5,000 taxpayers across the entire country each year, and very few of them come from Iowa.
 Of the Iowans subject to the tax, only a fraction are actually farmers, and a vanishingly small number of them face a tax bill requiring them to sell off farmland or other assets...
 The number of small businesses impacted by the estate tax is similarly small."